IvoryC/PublicationAnalysis_Template/README.md

 _The top level of the repository has info like "What was the research question" and "What was the answer".
 This folder covers "How did you come to that answer"_

-## Sequence Processing

-_Sometimes called "PreProcessing".
-Technically this is part of the Analsysis, but

 ## Output